RHIT-CSSE/csse332/docs/zz_project.md

 ## Baby: Hello World! kernel module
 Okay, time to flex our kernel coding muscles and get busy coding our first kernel module.
-This will be simply module that will print `Module csse332 initializing...` upon entry, and `Module csse332 exiting...` upon exit.
+This will simply be a module that  prints `Module csse332 initializing...` upon entry, and `Module csse332 exiting...` upon exit.
 Entry?
 Exit?
 Printing?
 What do those mean?

 ### Anatomy of a module
 Our operating system kernel is already running, so what does it mean to add another piece of code to it dynamically?
 Well, the kernel is well-equipped to handle runtime addition of code.
 To support that, it allows developers to insert modules into the kernel using the `insmod` command.
-Once a module is inserted into the kernel, the kernel will run some initializaing code, and using the concept of callbacks, the kernel can ask the module if it wants to run some of its own initialization code.
+Once a module is inserted into the kernel, the kernel will run some initialization code, and using the concept of [callbacks](https://www.geeksforgeeks.org/callbacks-in-c/), the kernel can ask the module if it wants to run some of its own initialization code.

 So, no `main` function.
 You just need to point the kernel to what you would like your module to do upon initialization, and the kernel will make sure that executes for you!

 Similarly, the kernel allows you to remove modules.
 Once is a module is set to be removed, the kernel will ask the module if it likes to run any cleanup code.
-All you have to do again point the kernel to which function you'd like to execute when exiting, and the kernel will call that for you.
+All you have to do again is to point the kernel to which function you'd like to execute when exiting, and the kernel will call that for you.
 Nice isn't it?

 ### Printing in the kernel
 We mentioned printing, but where does the kernel print?
 Does it use the same `printf` functions we use when writing user applications.
 Well, not exactly.
-The kernel write to its own "files" and have specific commands that allow you to see those printed messages.
+The kernel writes to its own "files" and have specific commands that allow you to see those printed messages.
 However, since the kernel must be running with performance in mind, it tends to rate-limit your print messages so that you don't end up blocking the entire kernel while waiting for I/O operations to finish.

 Luckily, the Linux kernel is well-equipped to allow us to log important messages.
-To that extent, the kernel provides us with the function `printk` (k standing for kernel). `printk` messages are printed to a kernel log buffer, that can be access from userspace by reading `/dev/kmsg`.
+To that extent, the kernel provides us with the function `printk` (k standing for kernel, genius right?). `printk` messages are printed to a kernel log buffer, that can be accessed from userspace by reading `/dev/kmsg`.
 Also, luckily, we can use the `dmesg` utility to see the kernel's log messages on our console.

 However, unlike `printf`, `printk` requires us to provide a logging level.
 For example, printing at the info level can be done using